Nebye/Bot380-Assignment02/README.md

 essential to humanities survival.

 ## Run Instructions
-You can run this through Unity's in game editor (using version 2019.4.17f1 or newer) You can also install/run the application on an android device (ver.
+- You can run this through Unity's in game editor (using version 2019.4.17f1 or newer).
+- You can also install/run the application on an android device (ver.
 XXX or higher) via the .apk file found in the root folder of the source code.